 Attitude is a choice.
-An attitude can translate into how you have chosen to practice and embody your thoughts, feelings and choices — so that it becomes part of how you act; how we act as we progress in our career.
+An attitude can translate into how you have chosen to practice and embody your thoughts, feelings. and choices.
+It becomes part of how you act as you progress in your career.

 Lou Holtz, a famous football coach, once said, “Your motivation determines how much you are willing to do.
 Your attitude determines how well you do it.”

 The one constant throughout your career is your attitude and how you act throughout the course of your career.
 No matter what your personal purposes or goals are for your life, your attitude is the one thing that is always there.

 Sure, that attitude may shift here and there, if you’re having a good day or a bad day — but for the most part, for most people, it vacillates within a certain range and relies on outside influences rather than inner choice.
 If you were to take a survey, you’d likely find that most people think emotion and attitude are things that happen to them, rather than something they themselves can create and adjust.

 Your attitude affects others.
 They see it and they feel it.
 They’re either inspired by your attitudes or discouraged by them.

 Attitude may well be the single most important factor in your career.

 Attitude can act as the gatekeeper to your talent.
 Which is to say, it doesn’t matter how talented you are, what matters is how open you are to winning.
 The world is full of failures who could have been successes, but their talent was closed off by poor attitudes.